All Episodes

 That would matter.

-But the thing is, it's on an eleven-year cycle, and so it's going in one direction for five years, and then it's going in another direction for five years, and the effects are so small as to be almost imperceptible.
+But the thing is, it's on an 11-year cycle, and so it's going in one direction for five years, and then it's going in another direction for five years, and the effects are so small as to be almost imperceptible.

-And we know that there has not been an increase in the solar radiation That we're receiving, and so we know that the warming that's occurring is not due to the changes in the sun.
+And we know that there has not been an increase in the solar radiation that we're receiving, and so we know that the warming that's occurring is not due to the changes in the sun.

-Actually, Doctor, quite the opposite.
+Actually, Dr. Quite the opposite.

 How about this?

-I'm a ham operator, so I watch the sun like a hawk, because how the sun acts affects how well my radio works or doesn't work, put broadly.
+I'm a ham operator, so I watch the sun like a hawk because how the sun acts affects how well my radio works or doesn't work, put broadly.

 That's right.